carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 which means is in a nucleotide `fasta` format.
 Let us move the file to the `agalactiae_515` directory and remove the extra content that we will not use again in this lesson.

+## MD5SUMS file
+> Apart from the fasta file that we wanted, a file called `MD5SUMS` was also downloaded.
+This file has a unique code that identifies the conent of the
+> files of interest, so you can use it to check the integrity of your downloaded copy.
+We will not cover that step in the lesson but you can check
+> this [article](https://www.geeksforgeeks.org/md5sum-linux-command/) to see how you can use it.
+{: .callout}

 ~~~
 $ mv agalactiae_515/refseq/bacteria/GCF_012593885.1/GCF_012593885.1_ASM1259388v1_genomic.fna agalactiae_515/.